 Where a dispute or complaint involves the Principal the matter may be referred directly to the Provincial.
+Anonymous and/or unsubstantiated complaints shall not be investigated.

 Records of any dispute or complaint will be maintained in accordance with College records management procedures and the Mazenod Privacy Policy.
 If the dispute or complaint involves an employment issue, the prescribed process in the relevant Enterprise Bargaining Agreement or Award shall be followed.
 Personally identifiable information about complainants will only be available for the purposes of addressing the complaint.
 It will not be passed to a third party without the complainant's consent except as required by law.